 After reviewing dozens of to-do list apps on the market today, we narrowed it down to the top five best apps for organization and productivity.
 Continue reading to learn more about which option is right for you.

 Todoist – Best For Visualizing Productivity Trends

 Todoist is one of the best to-do list apps on the market today and is a staple for helping people improve productivity.
-Helping millions of people complete more than 1.5 billion tasks in 150+ million projects, Todoist is a simple yet powerful tool for everyone.
+Helping millions of people complete more than 1.5 billion tasks in over 150+ million projects, Todoist is a simple yet powerful tool for everyone.

 Todoist offers a sleek design with sections and subtasks that allows you to get a clear overview of each day, week, month, or year.
 Start your day feeling in control with its Quick Add feature that lets you capture and create tasks within seconds.
 You can also add recurring due dates, so you don’t have to worry about wasting time and setting the same task each week.

 The best part about using Todoist is that it’s not just about ticking a box.
 The app lets you see tangible progress and visualize your productivity with personalized goals sectioned off into different colors.

 You also have the option to view your completed tasks in an organized archive to remind yourself how much you have done throughout the day, week, or month.
 And if you’re a fan of gamification, you’ll love the Todoist Karma feature, which awards you points for completing tasks and using advanced features.

 Want to share the workload?
 Whether it’s for business or dividing the household chores, Todoist makes it easy to delegate tasks with a click of a button.
 You also receive notifications on all shared to-do lists, letting you know when people post comments and complete tasks.